Basic Training Objectives:

 - Qualifying graduate students must be enrolled in a Master’s or Doctoral program in the mental health field (Counseling, Marriage Family Therapy, Psychology, Psychotherapy, Psychiatry, Psychiatric Nursing, Social Work) or related mental health discipline.
 Students must have completed their core graduate academic coursework and must be in the practicum/internship portion of their graduate program.
 First year graduate students are not eligible.
 Graduate students must be on a licensing track and working under the supervision of a fully licensed mental health clinician.

-- Graduate students who would like to take an EMDR Training will need to submit a letter from their supervisor in order to verify their eligibility.
-In the letter, the supervisor needs to confirm that the student is on the licensing track, working under the supervision of a fully licensed mental health clinician, actively in a practicum or internship details, and state the supervisor’s license information and number.
-We kindly request that the letter is written and signed on the supervisor’s office letterhead.
+- Graduate students who would like to take an EMDR Training will need to submit certain documentation (graduate transcript, practicum or internship details, and a letter from their supervisor which includes the supervisor’s license information and number) in order to verify their eligibility.
+In the letter, the supervisor needs to confirm that the student is on the licensing track and working under the supervision of a fully licensed mental health clinician.
+We kindly request that the letter is written and signed on the supervisor’s office letterhead; additionally, the letter must include the supervisor’s license information and number.
 Students do not need to provide EMDRIA with any documentation unless specifically asked to do so by EMDRIA staff.
-Please email any documentation that needs to be submitted as a PDF to email@example.com either prior to or during the training registration process.
+Please email any documentation that needs to be submitted as a PDF to firstname.lastname@example.org either prior to or during the training registration process.

 Please read EMDRIA’s EMDR Training FAQ for assistance.